 Yandabo Home Hotel

-From there, take a relaxing horse cart ride around Taungbi Village and observe daily life.
+Lacquerware is a traditional local art of BAGAN.
+In the late afternoon, head out to visit Bagan’s oldest lacquerware shop to see how it's made.
+From there, take a relaxing ox-cart ride around Taungbi Village and observe daily life.
 Finally, proceed to a place to enjoy an incredible sunset.
 The sunset, with views across the plains studded with chedis and temples is an unforgettable experience.

-On the way, we make a stop to see the elegant Htilominlo Temple noted for its fine plaster carvings and glazed sandstone decorations.
+The towering Thatbyinnyu Temple provides wonderful photo opportunities before heading over to Dhammayangyi Temple, a massive 12th century temple visible throughout Bagan.
 After taking a morning cycle around the Archaeological Zone, return to the hotel.
 This is good opportunity to cool down by taking a refreshing dip in the hotel pool.

-After that, we head to Popa Mountain Resort which offers fabulous views over the surrounding area.
-Check in, free at your leisure in the afternoon.
+After that, head to your hotel in Mount Popa to check in.
+Free at your leisure in the afternoon.

 Overnight in Mount Popa.